HattoriHenzo/couture-application/README.md

 # Couture-Application

-This application is for Tailors and has the puprpose to help them managed theirs activities The features of the application are the followings:
+This application is for Tailors and has the purpose to help them managed theirs activities The features of the application are the followings:

 - Client management